 Over time I have seen some publications that ask themselves the question why artists generally have low incomes, including 'Why Are Artists Poor?', the PhD-thesis of Hans Abbing, who's probably the most famous Dutch theorist on the economics of art.
-That 300 page document has a reasonable understanding of economics, but almost zero understanding of contemporary art and thus unsuprisingly doesn't come to any satisfying conclusion.
+That 300 page document has a reasonable understanding of economics, but almost zero understanding of contemporary art and thus unsurprisingly doesn't come to any satisfying conclusion.

 Yet it shouldn't be a big mystery why artists are poor and knowledge of art or the art market isn't necessary to understand it either.

 An artist's practise is an R&D heavy, thus capital intensive, business, that commonly produces a limited output to a market that is limited by definition because the goods it produces will always defy the common appearances of whatever other goods are sold at that time. *

-That by itself should be enough reason why most artists aren't turning huge profits and then we haven't even talked about the lack of reliable information on goods or the vast supply surplus or any of the other ways the market fails.
+That by itself should be enough reason why most artists aren't turning huge profits and then we haven't even talked about the lack of reliable information about the quality of goods or the vast supply surplus or any of the other ways the market fails.

-But please continue to wonder why artists are poor and I will continue to wonder why people with negliable knowledge of the field they work in can obtain professorships.
+But please continue to wonder why artists are poor and I will continue to wonder why people with negligible knowledge of the field they work in can obtain professorships.